aa830/BAe146-Family/README.md

 ![](./Pics/splashscreen.jpg?raw=true)

 ## Status
-WIP Currently, there is a hiatus due to other pressing work from developers, development should be up an running again by the end of April.
+WIP Currently, there is a hiatus due to other pressing work from developers, I am not so sure when development will resume but hopefully soon :D.

 ## Progress
 Finished v1 of FDM, Aircraft Model present.
 Sounds from JMaverick's A330 added Engine sounds present.
 Need to work on interior.